NawfelBgh/nawfelbgh.github.io/src/pages/blog/web-frontend-performance/_content.md

         alt="With resource bundling"
         src="/blog/web-frontend-performance/with-bundling.svg"
         width="600"
+        height="850"
     />
     <figcaption>
        <a href="#figure-with-bundling">With resource bundling:</a> In this example, the client requests a page.
-When it receives the HTML file, it discovers that it needs to load the <code>icons-sprite.svg</code> file, which contains icons 1, 2, and 3, as well as a script file that includes both the page's script and its dependencies.
+It discovers when it receives the HTML file that it needs to load the <code>icons-sprite.svg</code> file, which contains icons 1, 2, and 3, as well as a script file that includes both the page's script and its dependencies.
 The page finishes loading once the HTML, the sprite, and the script are fully loaded.
     </figcaption>
 </figure>